Open-ended questions lead to life-changing discoveries

-The College’s storied athletic tradition continues today with 27 Division Ivarsity sports and membership in the Patriot League, recognized for its development of scholar-athletes.
-While about 25% of the student body are varsity athletes, there are a host of club and intramural sports programs open to all.
+The College’s storied athletic tradition continues today with 27 Division I varsity sports and membership in the Patriot League, recognized for its development of scholar-athletes.
+While about 25% of the student body are varsity athletes, there is a host of club and intramural sports programs open to all.

 Students run and participate in more than 100 clubs and organizations.
 These range from a cappella groups to the weekly student newspaper and radio station, from multicultural organizations to philanthropic efforts, and from diverse leadership opportunities centered in student government to peer education.

 Established in 1843, Holy Cross is located in Worcester, Massachusetts—New England’s second-largest city and home to nine other colleges and universities.
 The city and neighboring region offer a wide array of cultural and recreational attractions—from the Worcester Art Museum, American Antiquarian Society, and Hanover Theatre to hiking trails on Wachusett Mountain and the city of Worcester’s 53 public parks.
 The Holy Cross campus occupies 174 beautifully landscap-ed acres atop Mount St. James and features striking views, classic and contemporary architecture, and state-of-the-art facilities and technology.
 There is easy access from campus to nearby major airports and to rail and bus service.
 Destinations like the ski slopes of Vermont and New Hampshire and the beaches of Cape Cod and Rhode Island are also within day-trip reach.